maxchehab/quickfix/README.md

 You've worked 8,000 million-bazillion hours on 4 cups of coffee a minute trying to fix some stupid bug.
 It's 2am.
 If it's not fixed by morning Australia will cease to be a country.

 You've found it.
 It's in a dependency of a dependency of a dependency.
-You've gone too many layers deep.
+You've gone one too many layers deep.
 Making a mirror is gonna take too much time so you just edit the code directly.

 You can't commit `node_modules`.
 Your code's gonna be deleted.